 UCLan also has many opportunities one of which is LaunchPad, which is a leadership development programme that I am a part of."

-Mavish Tariq graduated from UCLan in 2016 with First Class Honours in International Tourism Management.
+Mavish Tariq graduated from UCLan in 2016 with a first-class honours degree in International Tourism Management.
 She has worked in a variety of roles within the industry, namely hotels including big names such as Hilton and Marriott.
 She has kindly shared her thoughts on her time at UCLan and since graduating!

 “My time studying International Tourism Management at the University of Central Lancashire has shaped the person I am today. "